 A course for biology majors that provides an overview of biology in conjunction with Principles of Biology I. The course provides a background knowledge for the study of the cell, molecular biology, genetics, and biotechnology.
 This course provides basic biological knowledge, including an understanding of: 1) cell biology, 2) molecular biology, 3) Mendelian genetics, 4) molecular genetics, 5) population genetics, and 6) biotechnology.
 The course includes three hours of lecture and three hours of lab.
+Prerequisite: BS 1214 or the combination of BS 1113 and BS 1111.
 Spring, odd years.